yandex-cloud/docs/en/compute/operations/vm-control/vm-attach-disk.md

 # Attaching a disk to a VM

 You can attach a disk to either a running or stopped VM.

 For a disk to be successfully attached to a running VM, the VM's operating system must be ready to accept commands to attach disks.
-Before attaching a disk, make sure that the OS is loaded or stop the VM, otherwise the attach disk operation fails.
-If an error occurs, stop the VM and repeat the operation.
+Before attaching a disk, either make sure the OS is loaded up or stop the VM; otherwise, the attach disk operation will fail.
+If an error occurs, stop the VM and try again.

 {% include [disk-auto-delete](../../_includes_service/disk-auto-delete.md) %}

 ## Attaching a disk {#attach}

+{% if product == "yandex-cloud" %}

+{% note info %}

+You can only attach a local disk to a VM on a [dedicated host](../../concepts/dedicated-host.md) while creating it.
+For more information, see this [guide](../index.md#dedicated-host).

+{% endnote %}

+{% endif %}

-To attach a disk to a VM:
+To attach a network disk to a VM:

 {% list tabs %}